 - Drinking and Your Heart

-How Alcohol Affects the Kidneys
+How Does Drinking Alcohol Affect the Kidneys?

 Kidneys work as a natural filtration system for the body, removing toxins from the blood.
 These organs also work to keep the right amount of water in the body.
 Alcohol consumption affects the overall function of the kidneys.
 As the body dehydrates from alcohol use, normal cell functions around the body are limited.
-Binge drinking has been known to cause kidney failure, which requires short- or long-term dialysis.
+Binge drinking has been known to cause kidney failure, which requires short or long-term dialysis.

 - Alcohol Facts